How To LightScribe

-Well unsurprisingly I recommend the LightScribe software package I have created, which is available here on this website, The LightScribe Toolbox.
+Well unsurprisingly I recommend the LightScribe software package I have created, which is available here on this website, The LightScribe Toolbox Premium.
 The reason (apart from it’s my software package…) is that it is the only complete LightScribe Software solution available anywhere.

-It contains great LightScribe labeling software, software that will allow you any degree of flexibility in design you could wish for, but also ALL the associated software you could ever need to create your LightScribe project from scratch…
+It contains great LightScribe labeling software, software that will allow you any degree of flexibility in design you could wish for, but also ALL the associated software you could ever need to create the perfect LightScribe project…

 I hope this brief run through of all you need to create your own fantastic LightScribe labels has been helpful.
 Remember if you have problems my other support sections will guide you through the common problems (and their solutions…) encountered when setting up a LightScribe system